discreetlogcontracts/dlcspecs/NumericOutcome.md

 ### Design

-blah blah blah Polynomial Interpolation
+blah blah blah Polynomial Interpolation blah blah blah but really you should use splines blah blah blah

 ### Curve Serialization